Welcome to this edition of “Color Me Happy – How to Create Your Home’s Perfect Color Palette!”

 If you didn’t read the DeVol Kitchens edition, click here to check out the dark & moody color palette I created using a photo from one of their legendary English Cottage kitchens.
 You can also find more Color Me Happy editions here and if you want to read about my exact step-by-step process, make sure to start here.

 With spring quickly approaching, I thought I’d create a palette using some fun & happy pastel colors that instantly make you feel all warm and fuzzy inside!

 THIS EDITION’S INSPIRATION:

 I’m constantly on Pinterest searching for interesting color combinations for either my graphic design or interior decorating projects.

 I love getting inspiration from nature photos or building exteriors and save the ones that instantly make me feel something in my creative gut.

-When I came across this photo, I immediately felt a sense of joyful serenity and knew it would be a winner for a future Color Me Happy feature.
+When I came across the super cheerful photo above, I immediately felt a sense of joyful serenity and knew it would be a winner for a future Color Me Happy feature.

 It’s such a cheerful color combination grounded with some beautiful neutral colors and greenery to keep it from feeling too cutesy and saccharine.

 I created two mood boards using a palette from this inspiration photo so let’s dive in!

 THE PAINT COLOR PALETTE I CREATED